factoriolab/factoriolab/README.md

 **If you love Factorio Lab,** consider supporting it by [buying me a ☕](https://ko-fi.com/dcbroad3)!

+## Running online

+The calculator can be found at [https://factoriolab.github.io](https://factoriolab.github.io).
+The Dyson Sphere Program calculator can opened directly using the url [https://factoriolab.github.io/dsp](https://factoriolab.github.io/dsp).
+The staging environment, for testing pull requests, can be found at [https://factoriolab.github.io/staging](https://factoriolab.github.io/staging).

 ## Running locally

 To run this project locally: